Skip to main content

 Open Settings

-Sign in to app.magicpost.in and navigate to Settings → API & MCP.
+Sign in to app.magicpost.in and go to Settings → API & MCP.

 2